-- (c) For a newly launched fund, the Returns must commence from the month in which the wholesale fund's offer period ends. - For example, if a wholesale fund was launched on 28 June and the offer period ends on 18 July, the first Returns should be submitted for the month of July.
-In this instance, the Returns will consist of data for more than one month, i.e. from 28 June to 31 July; - (d) Should there be any errors or omissions discovered after the submission of Returns, the fund management company or the representative, as the case maybe, must immediately rectify and submit the amended Returns to the SC; and - (e) While a wholesale fund is being wound up, the fund management company or the representative, as the case maybe, should continue to submit the Returns until the winding up is complete. - 4.19 In relation to the quarterly and annual reports referred to in Table 1 above, no reports are required where- - (a) there is no issuance of units; or - (b) the issuance of units is only made to the fund management company or the operator. - 4.20 In relation to the quarterly and annual reports referred to in Table 1 above, the fund management company or the representative must provide all necessary information to enable investors of a wholesale fund to evaluate the performance of the fund.
-The quarterly and annual reports must contain at least the following: - (a) Fund information; - (b) Report on fund performance; - (c) Financial statements for the accounting period (for annual report, the financial statements must be audited by an external auditor);
+(c) For a newly launched fund, the Returns must commence from the month in which the wholesale fund's offer period ends.

+For example, if a wholesale fund was launched on 28 June and the offer period ends on 18 July, the first Returns should be submitted for the month of July.
+In this instance, the Returns will consist of data for more than one month, i.e. from 28 June to 31 July;

+- (d) Should there be any errors or omissions discovered after the submission of Returns, the fund management company or the representative, as the case maybe, must immediately rectify and submit the amended Returns to the SC; and - (e) While a wholesale fund is being wound up, the fund management company or the representative, as the case maybe, should continue to submit the Returns until the winding up is complete. - 4.19 In relation to the quarterly and annual reports referred to in Table 1 above, no reports are required where- - (a) there is no issuance of units; or - (b) the issuance of units is only made to the fund management company or the operator. - 4.20 In relation to the quarterly and annual reports referred to in Table 1 above, the fund management company or the representative must provide all necessary information to enable investors of a wholesale fund to evaluate the performance of the fund.
+The quarterly and annual reports must contain at least the following: - (a) Fund information; - (b) Report on fund performance; - (c) Financial statements for the accounting period;

-- (d) Auditor's report (applicable for annual report only); and - (e) Shariah adviser's report (applicable for Islamic wholesale fund only).
+- (d) Auditor's report (applicable for annual report only); and - (e) Shariah adviser's report that complies with the requirements in the Guidelines on Islamic Capital Market Products and Services (applicable for Islamic wholesale fund only). - 4.20A In relation to the annual report, the financial statements must be audited by an external auditor.
+In the case of a local wholesale fund, the external auditor must be registered by the SC's Audit Oversight Board.